maxgaurav/laravel-sns-sqs-queue/README.md

 This package allows you to process sns messages posted on various topics subscribed by an SQS to be processed as a job.

+The queue also processes standard jobs pushed via laravel.

 This package is a great use cases for applications beings deployed to microservices.

 ## Requirements